emrgnt-cmplxty/automata/automata/docs/config/base/config.rst

 ``AgentConfig.Config`` serves as an essential and integral part of the ``AgentConfig`` class, providing default settings that are required when working with OpenAI’s Language Models.
-The nested configuration class sets the provider for the agents and allows the usage of arbitrary types within the agent configuration.
+The nested configuration class sets the provider for the providers and allows the usage of arbitrary types within the agent configuration.

 Related Symbols